-8.2.1 Starting air compressor unit (3N02)
+8.1.1 Starting air compressor unit (3N02)

 At least two starting air compressors must be installed.
-It is recommended that the compressors are capable of filling the starting air vessel from minimum (1.8 MPa) to maximum pressure in 15...30 minutes.
+It is recommended that the compressors are capable of filling the starting air vessel from minimum (1.8 MPa) to maximum pressure in

+15...30 minutes.
 For exact determination of the minimum capacity, the rules of the classification societies must be followed.
-If the system is designed so that air assist will be used, bigger compressors are needed.

-8.2.2 Oil and water separator (3S01)
+8.1.2 Oil and water separator (3S01)